 It’s amazing how a color can change depending on the lighting and what other colors are next to it.
-For example, Dorian Gray on our mudroom lockers and kitchen island, looks a bit cooler than it does in a different surrounding.
-This is due to the fact that it is next the warm wood tones of our flooring.
+For example, Dorian Gray on our mudroom lockers and kitchen island looks a bit cooler than it does in different surroundings.
+This is due to the fact that it is next to the warm wood tones of our flooring.

 If you still are a little undecided, ask the paint store to mix you a sample.
 Coming home to test a couple of colors could save you lots of time and money.